Generic Name: itraconazole (i-tra-KOE-na-zole)

 - you are allergic to any ingredient in Sporanox capsules

-- you are being treated for a fungal infection of the toenail or fingernail (onychomycosis) and you also have heart failure, are pregnant, may become pregnant, or have a history of heart failure
+- you are being treated for a certain type of fungal infection (onychomycosis) and you also have a history of heart problems (eg, congestive heart failure) or are pregnant or may become pregnant

 Contact your doctor or health care provider right away if any of these apply to you.